chenop/form-on-change/README.md

-Use Case:
+## ng-change like functionality for the entire form

-When given a form - we would like to call a method for every change in on of the forms fields.
+<b>Use Case:</b> When given a form - we would like to call a method for every change in on of the forms fields.<br>
 For example: Update the server for each change in one of our fields.

 the form-on-change directive support <input> elements, <textarea> boxes and <select> elements.